Huckiel7/alx-low_level_programming/0x0F-function_pointers/README.md

-0-main.c & 0-print_name.c files created
+the readme for 1-array_iterator.c & 1-main.c